vengi-voxel/vengi/docs/voxedit/Features.md

 * Procedurally generated content like trees and a L-System integration
 * Generate level of details (LOD) volumes
 * Cropping volumes
+* Online asset browsing for voxel repositories
 * Presentation mode for e.g. kitbashing sets
+* Several editing brushes are available
+* Not only voxels but also named points are supported as scene graph nodes - for e.g. defining positions for characters to hold an item.
+* Calculating normals for voxels (non-hollow models) is supported, too.
+This is useful for some games like Command & Conquer.

 There are a lot more features to explore and this list is definitely not complete.